12 Great Indoor PE Games For Kids

 If the captain gives a command without saying “The captain says…” beforehand, any players who do the activity are eliminated.

-The activities should be various calisthenics and other exercises like running, push-ups, jumping jacks, and walking lunges to give a full-body workout, along with ship-based activities like “scrub the deck”, “run to port”, and “walk the plank.”
+The activities should include various calisthenics and other exercises, such as running, push-ups, jumping jacks, and walking lunges, to give a full-body workout.
+They should also include ship-based activities like “scrub the deck,” “run to port,” and “walk the plank.”

-You can also make up commands like “run to base”, where the kids have to run to a designated mat on one side of the gym.
+You can also create commands like “run to base,” where the kids have to run to a designated mat on one side of the gym.

 #6: Fitness Bingo